 Rabbi Simon Franses z”l was appointed Minister of MNS in 1987 until his retirement in 2008, when he was given the title Rabbi Emeritus of Middlesex New Synagogue.
 Sadly his retirement was marred by the recurrence of his illness, which he fought with characteristic strength.
 Rabbi Franses passed away in July 2009.

-Past Chairmen of our Synagogue
+Past (and present) Chairmen of our Synagogue